goh-joshua/CTFs/TISC-25/Level-3/README.md

 Forgetting that I had learned about IEEE numbers in CS2100, I googled the numbers and found out what they were.

-Since IEEE is 32 bits and the first 8 bits and third 8 bits are always 0, clearly the second 8 bits and fourth 8 bits represent letters.
+Since IEEE is 32 bits and all the numbers used in the text always had 0s in their first and third 8 bits, clearly the second and fourth 8 bits represent letters.

 ```
 text = """G0 X7.989824091696275e-39 Y9.275539254788188e-39